kenfonseca/Socket-Server/README.md

 This is a socket server listener, written in C, and setup to receive incomming connections.

 ## Background
 I followed open-soruce resources on how to setup socket connections between host and client with the purpose of learning how TCP connections are programmed.
+(Mind the comments, it's for my learning).

 ## Server Setup
 ### Disclaimer: